 Deuce gave a quick nod and rolled his eyes.
 “I know, right?
 Most of them are Steve’s kids though, so watch your mouth.”

-Chase glanced over to Steve, a former MMA fighter who worked third shift at the packing plant, and tipped his chin.
-“How’s it goin’?”
+Chase glanced over to Steve, a former MMA fighter who worked third shift at the packing plant.
+With a tip of his chin, he asked, “How’s it goin’?”

 Steve glared back.